JoshuaPotter/clickplusplus/README.md

 # Code Clicker
+## Getting Started
+Run `node install` in the root directory to install the dependencies
-## Start
+## Start The Server
-Run `node app.js` in root directory to launch the application
+Run `node app.js` in the root directory to launch the application